 Reimbursement is limited to the actual cost of lodging expense supported by itemized receipts.
-Reimbursement for lodging within a 50-mile radius of a person's home office, residence, or headquarters is not allowable.
+Reimbursement for lodging within a 50-mile radius of a person's residence or where the person is away less than 12 hours is not allowable.
 For exceptions, see Georgia Tech Travel Policy 6.14 Retreats and Campus Workshops Faculty and Staff.

 Travelers staying overnight are responsible for ensuring the most reasonable and economical lodging rates are obtained.
 To accomplish this, Travelers should: